 Web Push is a paid option.
 Also available as a standalone paid plan.
-Contact your sales representative for more informations.
+Contact your sales representative for more information.

 Batch supports the Push API W3C standard, meaning that any browser implementing it will be compatible with our Web SDK.
-As of writing (March 2018), the following browsers support it: Chrome, Firefox and derivatives such as Opera or Vivaldi.
-Microsoft Edge will be supported shortly.
-Combined, they make up 71,61% of the desktop market share.
+This includes Chrome, Firefox, Edge and derivatives such as Opera, Vivaldi or Brave.

 Here's the detailed browser compatibility table:

 ¹ N/A (Not Applicable): this browser does not support push notifications or does not exist on this platform.

 ² iOS Web Push Notifications are only supported in installed PWAs, on iOS 16.4 or higher.